 Q: How many vein treatments are needed?

-A: We will give you an estimate of the number of sessions needed at the Flower Mound Vein Center to obtain your goal.
+A: We will give you an estimate of the number of sessions needed at North Texas Vein and Vascular to obtain your goal.
 Occasionally, areas may need additional re-treatment or “touch ups”.

 Q: Do I have to elevate my legs after the procedure, and if so, for how long?